 Configure a single instance on a production or pre-production environment.

 This can be the first instance of a site deployment.

 Configure a site and add a instance to an AM site

 Configure an instance silently

-If at any point you need to scrap the AM configuration to start again, see "Deleting and Redeploying AM".
+If at any point you need to scrap the AM configuration to start again, see Delete and redeploy AM.